day8/re-frame/docs/Interceptors.md

 So `:some-id` is only associated with one thing: a 3-chain of interceptors, with the handler wrapped in an interceptor and put on the end of the other two.

-Except, except, the registration function itself, `reg-event-db`, actually takes this 3-chain and adds its own interceptors
+Except, the registration function itself, `reg-event-db`, actually takes this 3-chain and inserts its own interceptors
-(which do useful things) at the front (more on this soon too), so ACTUALLY, there's about 5 interceptors in the chain that is finally registered for `:some-id`.
+(which do useful things) at the front (more on this soon too), so ACTUALLY, there's about 5 interceptors in the chain.

-So, ultimately, event registration associates an event id with a chain of interceptors.
+So, ultimately, that event registration associates the event id `some-id` with a chain of interceptors.

 Later, when a `dispatch` for `:some-id` is done, that 5-chain of interceptors will be "executed".
-That's how events get handled.
+And that's how events get handled.

+## Executing A Chain

-### Brass Tacks
+### The Links

 Each interceptor has this form:
 ```clj